ikrima/gamedevguide/content/dev-notes/dev-notes/zig/zig-crash-course.md

 ### Tuples

 Anonymous structs without field names may be created, and are referred to as **tuples**.
 These have many of the properties that arrays do; tuples can be iterated over, indexed, can be used with the `++` and `**` operators, and have a len field.
-Internally, these have numbered field names starting at `"0"`, which may be accessed with the special syntax `@"0"` which acts as an escape for the syntax - things inside `@""` are always recognised as identifiers.
+Internally, these have numbered field names starting at `"0"`, which may be accessed with the special syntax `@"0"` which acts as an escape for the syntax - things inside `@""` are always recognized as identifiers.

 An `inline` loop must be used to iterate over the tuple here, as the type of each tuple field may differ.